EduFreit4s/CRIPTOGRAFIA-PONTA-A-PONTA/README.md

 > The interface of user is equal to a joke.
 If you have than explain, she the not so good

-Este programa escrito em python demonstra uma técnica de proteção de dados utilizada em todo o mundo
+Esta interface simples python-only demonstra uma das técnicas mais sofisticadas do mundo para proteger dados utilizando um truque matemático fantastico

 <p align="center">
   <a href="#introdução">Introdução</a>&nbsp;&nbsp;&nbsp;|&nbsp;&nbsp;&nbsp;